IvanPopovicsIII/Exercise-19/README.md

 Do you want to save the results to a file? (yes/no)

-If you choose "yes", the application will ask you for a file path to save the results.
+If you choose "yes", the application will save the output into output.txt.
 If you choose "no", the results will be printed to the console.

 Example output: